-Initially framed for the UK National Health Service (NHS), the course was designed and developed by the senior CHCR team in collaboration with the communications development group at the NHS Trust Development Authority (now NHS Improvement).
+Commissioned by the UK National Health Service (NHS), the course was designed and developed by the senior CHCR team in collaboration with the communications development group at the NHS Trust Development Authority (now NHS Improvement).

 Equips students with the personal confidence and necessary verbal and non-verbal skills to:

-- Build rapport
+- Relationships & rapport

-Applies the inter-personal skill-set to meet the internal communications’ challenge by:
+Applies the inter-personal skill-set to address:

 Founded on issues management and brand narrative, the final module returns to the external dimension to introduce key models and applications across:

-- Corporate communications and reputation management
+- Corporate and financial communications

 - Public affairs

-- Social communications (including corporate social responsibility) and
+- Social communications and CSR

-- Risk and crisis communications.
+- Innovation: social and digital communications.

-Equips the health communicator with the necessary competencies to act as senior/board level adviser in health and social care organisations including:
+Equips the health communicator with the necessary competencies to act as a senior/board level adviser in health and social care organisations including: